150balbes/Jetson-Nano/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_CODE_RATE_HP
 ================

 Used on terrestrial transmissions.

-The acceptable values are defined by :c:type:`fe_transmit_mode`.
+The acceptable values are the ones described at :c:type:`fe_transmit_mode`.

 .. _DTV-CODE-RATE-LP: